pallets/flask/.github/SECURITY.md

 maintainers address the issue faster.
 If you are able, you may also include a fix for the issue generated with `git format-patch`.

-The current and previous release will receive security patches, with older versions evaluated based on usage information and severity.
+The current and previous releases will receive security patches, with older versions evaluated based on usage information and severity.

 After fixing an issue, we will make a security release along with an